A trade union is an organisation with members who are usually workers or employees. It looks after their interests at work by doing things like:

-You can find a list of unions and their contact details on the website of the Certification Officer, the independent organisation responsible for the legal regulation of unions.
+You can search a list of unions and their contact details put together by the Certification Officer, the independent organisation responsible for the legal regulation of unions.

 You can also use the TUC’s interactive tool to help you find a trade union in your workplace, or one which covers your type of job.

 Your union will charge a union membership fee (‘membership sub’) to finance the work of the union.
 This can be the same amount for all employees or based on how much you’re paid.